TERREMEMBER/znbase/cloud/grafana/README.md

-# YugabyteDB Grafana Dashboard
+# ZNbaseDB Grafana Dashboard

-To import the YugabyteDB Grafana dashboard, please see this [Grafana documentation link](https://grafana.com/docs/grafana/latest/reference/export_import/#importing-a-dashboard).
+To import the ZNbaseDB Grafana dashboard, please see this [Grafana documentation link](https://grafana.com/docs/grafana/latest/reference/export_import/#importing-a-dashboard).

 This dashboard was tested with Grafana v6.0.0 and v7.0.3.

 ## Best Practice:
-- In cases where YugabyteDB is being [manually deployed](https://docs.yugabyte.com/latest/deploy/manual-deployment/), please specify a unique value for the flag `--metric_node_name` for each server in order to see distinct graphs.
+- In cases where ZNbaseDB is being [manually deployed](https://docs.ZNbase.com/latest/deploy/manual-deployment/), please specify a unique value for the flag `--metric_node_name` for each server in order to see distinct graphs.
-- This dashboard uses the label `node_prefix` to separate multiple YugabyteDB clusters.
+- This dashboard uses the label `node_prefix` to separate multiple ZNbaseDB clusters.
 Creating individual scrape jobs for each cluster will allow the graphs to be separated cleanly.

 ## Prometheus configuration
 Here is a sample Prometheus configuration with required relabel configurations.